SuitIThub/HS2Wiki/README.md

 RegisterWikiPage("Your Category", "Your Page Name", YourDrawPageMethod);
 // For subcategories, use a forward slash separator RegisterWikiPage("Your Category/Subcategory", "Your Page Name", YourDrawPageMethod);
+// You can go as deep as you like RegisterWikiPage("Your Category/Subcategory/SubSubcategory", "Your Page Name", YourDrawPageMethod);

 // You can also programmatically open wiki pages OpenWikiPage("Your Category", "Your Page Name");
+OpenWikiPage("Your Category/Subcategory", "Your Page Name");

 // And display images in a resizable, draggable viewer OpenImagePage("path/to/your/image.png");